SEO for Coworking Space Websites [2019 update]

 2. Perform outreach – If you write a piece of content you’re really proud of and don’t want to wait for the links to come to you, you can proactively perform outreach and ask for links.
 There are a few sub-categories within this strategy:

 - Guest post – A guest post is when a website accepts a piece of content that is written by an author that doesn’t typically write for their website.
 After your content has been published on your website, you can reach out to websites that cover topics similar to what you wrote about and ask if they accept guest posts.
 If they do, you can offer to write a post for them that is a spin-off of the content you just published on your website.
 For example, if you published a checklist on your website on keeping members engaged, you could write a guest post titled “5 Reasons Your Members Leave Your Coworking Community.”
-Within this guest post, you would link to your original post within the body of the text like this.
+Within this guest post, you would link to your original post within the body of the text or within the "author box".

 - Press coverage – A PR strategy with a SEO spin, press coverage outreach is when you share your recently published content resource with websites or blogs that write about content similar to content you write about on your website and ask if they’re interested in writing an article about it.
 Usually this works when you have something very unique to say, an infographic or visual to share, or have released new data that only you can provide.